cstenkamp/MastersThesisText/pandoc_markdown_base/5_2_discussion.md

     * dass mich wundert dass deren distance measure zu funktionieren scheint, wo sie doch ebendoch vectors considert und nicht punkte!
         * ...WO merkt man denn überhaupt dass sie punkte haben und nicht vektoren?
 Bei der SVM (siehe meine Stackoverflow frage!) ists ja relevant.... und da nutzen sie punkte... riiight?
 Am I doing it like they did?
 Are we all doing it correct?
         * (see also "The fact that I don't use intercepts of the decision_planes" in shortcomings )

+\cite{Derrac2015}: \q{SVD produces a representation in which entities correspond to vectors, which should be compared in terms of cosine similarity rather than Euclidean distance} (-> spatial relations such as betweeness and parallism wouldn't make sense) - and then proceeds to use cosine-distance?! wtf!! (acutally that may be a problem of ager & alshaikh)

 * in Derrac2015 it is pretty unclear what the final result is - their last step is to induce the rankings for the respective semantic directions, but everything else the do on the intermediate embeddings, bc these are a metric space.